Eph-It/RemoteConnectionCenter/README.md

 5) Copy the script on the admin page (at the bottom) to Configuration Manager and then put the name of the script in the portal.
 6) Use the portal!

+The user you pick to have running the portal will require Run Scripts permission and read-only access to the CM database.

 If you encounter any errors, logs are located at ```IISUserTempFolder```\CMRDP```<Date>```.log.

 If you find an error you cannot solve, feel free to log an issue and I'll look right into it!